-As I hope my personal testament of both having given and received tuition demonstrates, I am a firm believer in the benefits of personal tuition, as I will now explain:
+As I hope my personal testament of both having provided and received tuition demonstrates, I am a firm believer in the benefits of personal tuition, as I will now expand upon:

 Why is having language skills so important?